wellplayed/hxi/README.md

 ###Qualifier Match Format
  - All matches are Bo3
- - All players must provide four classes that they will use throughout the qualifiers
+ - All players must provide four classes that they will use throughout the qualifiers.
+Player classes will be public.
  - Both players will ban one class before the start of the match
  - Higher seeded player will ban first
  - Winning player must play same deck